sararselitsky/tDRmapper/README.md

 (3) tRNAPer: quantification of that tDR species,
-(4) Catted: info for the y-axis of the coverage plots (tRNA proportion, tRNA, and the species), (5) Position: then nucleotide position within the tRNA, (6) GM: "error type" listed if there is an “error type" that is present in more than 5% of the reads and the majority "error type" at that position is listed, (7) perGM: the proportion of “error type” at that position (number of reads that have a mismatch or gap / number of total reads at each position), (8) base: the nucleotide at that position, unless that position part of the anti-codon
+(4) Catted: info for the y-axis of the coverage plots (tRNA proportion, tRNA, and the species), (5) Position: then nucleotide position within the tRNA, (6) perCovg: the percent of coverage at that position, (number of reads at that position / number of reads mapping to that tRNA, (7) GM: "error type" listed if there is an “error type" that is present in more than 5% of the reads and the majority "error type" at that position is listed, (8) perGM: the proportion of “error type” at that position (number of reads that have a mismatch or gap / number of total reads at each position), (9) base: the nucleotide at that position, unless that position part of the anti-codon

-(b-f) Step 9 of the program outputs
+**(d)** *covgPre.txt: this output is designed for inputting into R and generating a pre-tRNA coverage plot

+From left to right, the columns are:
+(1) file: The .mapped file that was inputted into step 9, (2) tRNA: the parent tRNA name,
+(3) tRNAPer: quantification of that tDR species,
+(4) Catted: info for the y-axis of the coverage plots (tRNA proportion, tRNA, and the species), (5) Position: then nucleotide position within the tRNA, (6) perCovg: the percent of coverage at that position, (number of reads at that position / number of reads mapping to that tRNA, (7) base: location in the pre-tRNA, (A) -40 to -1 nts downstream of tRNA, (B) tRNA sequence, (C) +1 to +40 nts upstream of tRNA

+**(e)** *.top50covg.txt: same description as *covg.txt (c), but with only the top 50 most highly expressed tDRs derived from mature tRNAs.

+**(f)** *.top50covgPre.txt: same description as *covg.txt (c), but with only the top 50 most highly expressed tDRs derived from pre-tRNAs.

+**(g)** *top50_tdr.pdf: Automatic visualization of the mature tDR profile.

+The y-axis of the tRNA coverage map shows the top 50 most highly abundant tDRs derived from mature tRNAs in descending order, and also includes the relative abundance.
+The x-axis shows the position within the tRNA.
+Each row displays the percent read coverage at each position, the nucleotide sequence of each tRNA, and the positions and proportions of any “error types” that are present at >5% of the reads that map to a given position.

+**(h)** *top50Pre_tdr.pdf: Automatic visualization of the pre-tDR profile.

+The y-axis of the tRNA coverage map shows the top 50 most highly abundant tDRs derived from pre-tRNAs in descending order, and also includes the relative abundance.
+The x-axis shows the position within the tRNA.
+Each row displays the percent read coverage at each position.

 **Naming tDRs**